 An in-depth study of physical, cognitive, and socioemotional development during adolescence.
 The use of current research and theory to understand adolescent development will be emphasized.
-Also listed as FS 328.

 PSY 340 - Sensation and Perception

 This course provides an in-depth study of the physiological and neurological aspects of psychological development and human interaction with the environment.